 For the 2019-2020 season, the company seeks to commission Dawn Avery to develop a short opera about Georgia O’Keefe set against her beloved landscape in Abiquiu, New Mexico.

-GRAMMY and NAMA nominated performer Dawn Avery has worked with musical luminaries Luciano Pavarotti, Sting, John Cale, John Cage, and R. Carlos Nakai.
-She’s toured around the world playing Delta Blues with the Soldier String Quartet, Persian Funk with Sussan Deyhim, and opera with the New York City Opera Company.
+GRAMMY and NAMA nominated musician, Dawn Avery has worked with musical luminaries Luciano Pavarotti, Sting, John Cale, John Cage, R. Carlos Nakai and Joanne Shenandoah.
+She's toured around the world playing Delta Blues with the Soldier String Quartet, Persian Funk with Sussan Deyhim, and opera with the New York City Opera Company.